randomlastchancewidget/SpeedyCollabPlus-RLCW-Version-/README.md

 ### Work in Progress

-This project is still a work in progress!
-I’m learning Python alongside my dad and constantly improving it.
-If you have any suggestions or ideas for enhancements, please submit an Issue on GitHub.
+This is still a WIP!
+Will try to implement features from newer versions (if they ever release)

 ### How to Submit an Issue